 For issues emerging after-hours, a practitioner is on call during evenings and weekends for established patients.
 For immediate emergencies, please call 911 and not CFP after hours.
 Also note that the after-hours service is not for prescription refill requests, please call during office hours.

 During office hours, medical questions or concerns of established patients (those who have been seen at CFP within the last year) are typically answered the same day.

 Established patients with an acute problem can usually be seen on the same day.
-Please call early in the day for availability with Elliot Trester, MD, Theresa Pugh, MD, or Eva Montes, PA-C, Christine Chen, DO or Jennifer Ziedonis, MD.
+Please call early in the day for availability with Elliot Trester, MD, Theresa Pugh, MD, Eva Montes, PA-C, Christine Chen, DO or Jennifer Ziedonis, MD.
 Call us at 512-371-9260.
 To view our pricing click here.

 Please plan to give CFP a minimum of 24 hours notice if you need to cancel or reschedule an appointment so that we don’t have to charge a cancellation fee.
 The cancellation fee is not intended to be punitive, but rather an encouragement to give us this notice so that we have time to give the appointment to someone else.
 We allot longer patient visits than the average practice and we don’t double book appointments to protect against “no shows”.

 Please be aware that we do not accept any insurance plans, Medicare, or Medicaid, although you can use your health savings account dollars at our practice.
 By not being dictated to by third-party billing, we are able to provide the personal, high-quality care we believe to be unmatched in Austin.

 CFP provides a print-out receipt that includes the necessary insurance coding for submission to the insurance provider for out-of-network expenses, with the exception of Medicare and Medicaid.